daraghmeehan/daraghmeehan/README.md

-- 👋 Hi, I’m @daraghmeehan 🟢⚪🟠
+- 👋 Hi, I’m @daraghmeehan ^_^
-- 👀 I’m interested in music, languages, maths/cs, and everything else
-- 🔭 I’m currently working on a program that allows the study of multiple languages simultaneously from TV shows/movies.
-After this I will resume progress on another to study/learn from Wikipedia and textbooks
+- 🖥️🔭🚀 Currently building a language learning program for the study of multiple languages at the same time from TV shows/movies -> After this, I will resume progress on another to study/learn from Wikipedia and textbooks 🕺
-- 🌱 I’m currently learning several languages, and as much knowledge as I can :)
+- 📚🎨🎹💡🧳 I want to learn as much as I can :) especially music, languages, culture, maths/cs/science/history/..., wikipedia
-- 💞️ I’m looking to collaborate on anything!
+- 🌱🌍💞️ I would love to collaborate!
-- 📫 How to reach me -> daragh meehan dottt gmail dottt com
+- 📫 -> daragh meehan dottt gmail dottt com

 <!--
 **daraghmeehan/daraghmeehan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+See my music -> ?? 🎧

+🟢⚪🟠

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...